What is an IRA?

 Traditional IRAs

 Yes, you can contribute to a traditional IRA even if you participate in an employer-sponsored retirement plan.
-For 2011 and 2012, you can contribute up to $5,000 annually ($6,000 if you are 50 or older by the end of the year).
+For 2023, you can contribute up to $6,500 annually ($7,500 if you are 50 or older by the end of the year).
 However, if you or your spouse is covered by an employer retirement plan, this will affect how much, if any, of your contribution, is tax-deductible.

 Roth IRAs